 The Kenyan government does provide some assistance towards primary and secondary education, however, this is not enough for most families.
-In order to attend school children need school uniform, bags, books, shoes, stationery and money for tuition as well as exam fees and school activities.
+In order to attend school children need school uniform, bags, books, shoes, stationary and money for tuition as well as exam fees and school activities.

 A number of the families living within our community are unable to raise this money themselves as many are casual labourers and often find themselves without a job and even without food.
 This results in children dropping out of school and taking to the streets in search of money, food and something to do.